mooreds/docs-1/references/sql-operations.md

 FROM connector.operation AS T
 ```

-_Constructing nested template:_
+_Constructing nested objects:_

-You can use the JSON object and array templates recursively and construct any nested structure:
+You can use JSON object and array templates recursively and construct any nested structure:

 ```javascript
 SELECT {